Sequoia/sequoia.github.com/_content/posts/type-hinting-in-javascipt.md

     ...
 ```

 We don't want to have to go read over this complex JSON file each time we want to find the name of a key or remember the type of a property.
-Furthermore, it's not possible to document this structure in the file itself because JSON does not allow comments.\* Let's create Typescript Declaration called `config.d.ts` to desribe this config object, and put it in a directory in our project called `types/`.
+Furthermore, it's not possible to document this structure in the file itself because JSON does not allow comments.\* Let's create Typescript Declaration called `config.d.ts` to describe this config object, and put it in a directory in our project called `types/`.

 ```typescript
 declare namespace Demo{